Sociology of the family: Parents: Falling out of love

 Many scholars have attempted to explain why humans enter relationships, stay in relationships and end relationships.
 Levinger's (1965, 1976) theory on divorce is based on a theoretical tradition consisting of three basic components: attractions, barriers and alternatives.
 Attraction in this theory is proportional to the rewards one gets from the relationship minus the cost of the relationship.
 All the things that can be seen as gains from the relationship such as love, sex, companionship, emotional support and daily assistance are the rewards of the relationship.
-The costs would the negative aspects of the relationship such as domestic violence, infidelity, quarrels and limitations on personal freedom.
-Generally people tend to stay in high rewards and low cost relationships.
+The costs would be the negative aspects of the relationship such as domestic violence, infidelity, quarrels and limitations on personal freedom.
+Generally people tend to stay in high-reward and low-cost relationships.
 However, the reverse situation, that is, a costly marriage with few benefits does not automatically lead to divorce.
 Couples must overcome barriers such as religious beliefs, social stigma, and financial dependence or law restrictions before they successfully dissolve their marriage.

-Another theory to explain why relationships end is the "Mate ejection theory", by Brian Boutwell, J.C.
-Barnes and K.M Beaver.
+Another theory to explain why relationships end is the "mate ejection theory", by Brian Boutwell, J. C. Barnes and K. M Beaver.
 The mate ejection theory looks at the dissolution of marriage from an evolutionary point of view, where all species seek to successfully reproduce.
 According to this theory there are gender differences in the process of ejection.
 For example, a woman will be more upset when her husband emotionally cheats on her and a man will be more upset when his wife physically cheats on him.
-The reason for this stems from evolutionary roots, a man emotionally cheating on his wife equates to a loss or reduction in resources for the wife to raise the children whereas an act of physical infidelity by the wife threatens the husband's chance to pass on his genes to the next generation via reproduction.
+The reason for this stems from evolutionary roots: a man emotionally cheating on his wife equates to a loss or reduction in resources for the wife to raise the children whereas an act of physical infidelity by the wife threatens the husband's chance to pass on his genes to the next generation via reproduction.
 Both these circumstances call for mate ejection.
 "Ancestral conditions that favored the dissolution of a mateship constituted a recurrent adaptive problem over human evolutionary history and thus imposed selection pressures for the evolution of strategic solutions."
 Put differently, the capability of emancipating themselves from certain relationships could have conferred a fitness benefit for ancestral humans.